obizii/powershell/microsoft-365/exchange-online/README.md

 This folder contains PowerShell scripts and on-liners for most Exchange Online management.
 Before you begin with your Exchange Online management journey, there are a couple things you'll want to get setup first.
 First, install the Exchange Online Management module for PowerShell.

-*Notes*

-A couple things to keep in mind:

-- Replace all content starting with < and ending with >.

 ### Install Exchange Online PowerShell Module

 From an elevated PowerShell (Run as Administrator), run the following commandlets: